Abdullah-88/Vectorizer/README.md

 # Vectorizer

-Are Vector to Vector operations all we need ?
+Are Vector to Vector Operations All We Need ?

 Paper Coming Soon